 Handwork brings a sense of clarity and balance between intellectual and movement activities, allowing the children to experience the struggle, joy, and care required in the creative process.
 The rhythmic repetition of knitting and crocheting, for example, strengthens a child’s concentration and hand-eye coordination.
 Children learn to correct their mistakes, value hard work and develop patience.

 Weaving especially is very important for spiritual reasons also.
 When the child learns to weave they are essentially receiving a spiritual restart.
-They weave out old ideas, and weave in new ways of thinking and conceptualizing for this incarnation.
-Weaving is connected to their North Node path and it helps to clear their path and higher potential forward.
+They weave out old ideas and old patterns, and weave in new ways of thinking and conceptualizing for this incarnation.
+Weaving is connected to their North Node path of soul evolution and it helps to bring forth more easily their higher potentials on their path ahead in life.

 The spiritual purpose of weaving in these spiritually guided curriculums is that it essentially helps the child to spiritually restart.
-It serves to smoothen the karmic impulses, because weaving and all handwork are karmic works meant to balance the inner world and untangle what needs to be untangled through the hard work and clarity of mind.
+It serves to smoothen karmic impulses, because weaving and all handwork are meant to balance the inner world and untangle what needs to be untangled through the work of our hands and the clarity of mind.
 Weaving aligns with our hands and 3rd house of free will, talents and skills, which then puts us into the apprenticeship of learning dedication, reverence, patience of rhythm.
 These are all qualities the North Node and our higher 9th house of dharma will ask of us if we choose to step onto its path in our adulthood.

 Weaving is a meditative act, and is deeply spiritual in its nature.
 We weave out old ways of thinking, and we weave in the new ways.
 There is serenity that begins forming, and a sense of deep acceptance – and we are essentially grounding ourselves while also conceptualizing our new birth and incarnation.
 We are entering into our new rhythm of this life – with our hands now, our body now, our mind now, our breath now, our movement now.